codebar/manual/_posts/2015-02-03-codebar-values.md

 * **Codebar is accessible.** All Codebar events are free.

 * **Codebar aims to help people learn from scratch.** We want our students to understand why and how things work.
-Teach them the basics, encourage them to practise a language before jumping into frameworks.
+Teach them the basics and encourage them to practise a language before jumping into frameworks.
 We are not there to configure a blog or a server, nor to support a project.
-We want to help the students how to do this on their own.
+We want to help the students learn how to do this on their own.

 * **Codebar exists to help the students**.
 Any giveaways or special offers are only made available to our students.
 We don't act as a mailing list for our coaches unless this has a direct impact in helping promote diversity in the tech industry or teach people programming for free.